RedisTimeSeries/RedisTimeSeries/docs/docs/quickstart.md

 ## Downsampling
-Another useful feature of RedisTimeSeries is compacting data by creating a rule for downsampling (`TS.CREATERULE`).
+Another useful feature of Redis TimeSeries is compacting data by creating a rule for downsampling (`TS.CREATERULE`).
 For example, if you have collected more than one billion data points in a day, you could aggregate the data by every minute in order to downsample it, thereby reducing the dataset size to 24 * 60 = 1,440 data points.
 You can choose one of the many available aggregation types in order to aggregate multiple data points from a certain minute into a single one.
 The currently supported aggregation types are: `avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s and twa`.

 It's important to point out that there is no data rewriting on the original timeseries; the compaction happens in a new series, while the original one stays the same.
 In order to prevent the original timeseries from growing indefinitely, you can use the retention option, which will trim it down to a certain period of time.